antistereov/server-config/README.md

 # Server Config

 This README serves as a guide for setting up your own server with useful tools.
 The starting point is a usable server with root access.
 An operating system does not need to be installed yet.
-This configuration is oppinionated.
+This configuration is opinionated.
 Please check out the [Remark](#remark).

-If your server does not have Docker installed, if you need help setting up DNS records or, if your server is even missing an OS, start [here](#prerequsities).
+If your server does not have Docker installed, if you need help setting up DNS records or, if your server is even missing an OS, start [here](#prerequisites).

-If Docker is already installed and you only want to deploy the services, you can check out my preconfigured stacks of Docker containers.
+If Docker is already installed, and you only want to deploy the services, you can check out my preconfigured stacks of Docker containers.
 These containers include a Nextcloud instance, a Mailserver, monitoring solutions, a reverse proxy manager and some utilities.
 You can run each stack individually.
 Just check out the corresponding section: